peyton33/peyton33/README.md

 ### Hi there 👋

-### - 🔭 I’m currently working on ... learning how to do anything related to programming and web development and coding.
+### - 🔭 I’m currently working on ... expanding my range of skills and learning to develop websites and work with databases.
-### - 🌱 I’m currently learning ... programming, web development, and coding.
+### - 🌱 I’m currently learning ... programming, web development, and working with databases.
-### - 👯 I’m looking to collaborate on ... nothing because I do not know anything.
-### - 🤔 I’m looking for help with ... learning how to program and make code.
+### - 🤔 I’m looking for help with ... learning how to develop websites and work with databases.
-### - 💬 Ask me about ... anything except programming because I am learning.
-### - 📫 How to reach me: ... protoblack37@gmail.com or peyton#0004 on Discord
+### - 📫 How to reach me: ... protoblack37@gmail.com or peyton#8350 on Discord
 ### - 😄 Pronouns: ... he/him
 ### - ⚡ Fun fact: ...
-I know very little about programming!
+I have made a website before about me.